Sage-Bionetworks/mhealthx/README.rst

 _`Processing`
 ------------------------------------------------------------------------------
   - Run different feature extraction software packages on the input data.
-  - Output features to new tables on synapse.org.
+  - Output features to new tables.

 ------------------------------------------------------------------------------
 _`Outputs`